VediRago/Fragments/Portfolio/Project_Overview.md

 It is built around the idea that meaning can be felt before it is understood.

-## Short Pitch

-Within infinity, all outcomes are possible.

-Even impossible ones.

-Across countless lives, fragments of the same hidden continuity are born under the same fate: they die young.

-But slowly, interactions begin forming bonds that should not exist.

-Strangers recognize one another without reason.

-Moments repeat.

-Gestures return.

-Familiarity appears where it should not.

-No one knows whether it is fate, accident, or simply the inevitable result of infinity exhausting every possible outcome.

-And for one person, forever becomes a feeling instead of a word.

 ## Main Question

 The question I kept returning to was: